saraheneff/GCD-PA/README.md

 3. An ordered plan of data cleaning, merging, and tidying operations was formulated and is as depicted below:

 ![GACD_PA_Data_Plan](https://drive.google.com/uc?id=0B8Cec8SOGFjhSkN5TGUxendIRDA&authuser=0?raw=true "GCD_PA_Data_Plan copy")

+### Outline of the plan:
+1. Add the features data to x.train.data and x.test.data to create headers
+2. Add a column for the variable "group" to the train and test data with the values of "train" and "test," respectively.
+3. Bind the train and test x data into one dataset
+4. Bind the y train and test data into one dataset
+5. Apply the activity labels to the y dataset and add column name "activity"
+6. Bind the subject train and test data into one dataset and add column name "subject"
+7. Merge the x, activity, and subject datasets into one dataset